-When planning a new build, one of the biggest concerns for homeowners is cost.
-It’s not just about how much, it’s about knowing what you’re getting, what’s included, and how to avoid budget blowouts.
 At MIRA Residential, we believe that cost transparency is essential.
-We’re committed to helping our clients understand the real expenses involved in building a modular home in Western Australia, so you can plan confidently and build without surprises.
+We’re committed to helping our clients understand the real expenses involved in building, delivering and installing a modular home in Western Australia, so you can plan confidently and build without surprises.

 1. What’s Included in the Base Price?